-- Leigh Academy Bearsted is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - Leigh Academy Bearsted recognises that children are vulnerable to extremist ideology and radicalisation.
-All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation.
-All staff have received appropriate training (PREVENT training) to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation. - Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+- Leigh Academy Bearsted recognises that children are vulnerable to extremist ideology and radicalisation.
+Leigh Academy Bearsted is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.